 Don’t go too thin.
 Although it seems counterintuitive, the post office will charge you more if your mail is extremely thin.
 By keeping your paper thickness at 0.009 inches and above, you’ll avoid extra costs.

-- Mailers under an ounce only require 70 lb paper and one inch tabs
+- Mailers under an ounce only require 70 lb paper and one inch tabs or wafer seals.

-- 1-3 ounce mailers require at least 80 lb paper and larger tabs
+- 1-3 ounce mailers require at least 80 lb paper and larger tabs.

 - 3+ ounce mailers require an envelope

-Remember that these are general guidelines and they may change.
+Remember that these are general guidelines, and they may change.
 To be sure you’re getting the lowest costs possible, call USPS or your mailing service representative.